Kong/kongponents/docs/components/radio.md

 ### default

-Anything passed in to the default slot will replace the `label` prop text.
+Content passed in to the `default` slot will be shown as the label content.
+The slot content takes precedence over the `label` prop.

 <KRadio v-model="defaultSlotModelValue" :selected-value="true">
   Label goes here.
 The radio is {{ defaultSlotModelValue ? 'selected' : 'not selected' }}